 this is an upcoming stage for Developing co-ordinated community-based care services to support people from being in hospital

-On-line focus group with patients and carers to share findings from survey and workshops and take views on emerging model.
+On-line focus group with patients and cares to share findings from survey and consider issues in more depth

 February - March 2026